Takshashilascsexams/Takshashilascsexams/README.md

 # ExamMaster 📝🎯

-Welcome to **ExamMaster** 📚💡
+Welcome to **Takshashila's Exam Portal** 📚💡

-**ExamMaster** is a comprehensive and user-friendly **exam preparation and assessment** web platform.
+**Takshashila's Exam Portal** is a comprehensive and user-friendly **exam conducting and assessment** web platform.
 Designed to support students and educators, it simplifies exam management, practice tests, and performance tracking to ensure effective learning.

-## Why ExamMaster?
+## Why Takshashila's Exam Portal?

 - 🏆 **Smart Exam Preparation** – Access a vast collection of quizzes and mock tests.
 - 📖 **Structured Learning** – Organize subjects and topics for focused study.